pxscene/pxCore2/examples/pxScene2d/VSCODE_DEBUG.md

 6. You should now be able to set and hit breakpoints in the debugger.

+> If you have set environment variable `BREAK_ON_SCRIPTSTART=1`, execution will get stopped as the javascript file loads; otherwise, execution will stop at breakpoints only.

 ## Attaching to a running instance of pxscene